GeorgePearse/GeorgePearse/README.md

 * Active Learning via bagged ensemble disagreement.
 * Lightweight UIs for the QDrant Vector Database (and all things QDrant because they build excellent tools) https://github.com/GeorgePearse/QDrant-NLP

 I'm talking at MLOps London on the 13th of October.
-Will demo the QDrant UI there.
+Will demo QDrant-NLP there.